zenaton/zenaton-node/BREAKINGCHANGES.md

 ### Asynchronous tasks + 'done' callback

-Tasks `handle` method must now be asynchronous.
+Tasks `handle` method should now be asynchronous.
 Besides, usage of the `done` callback to mark tasks termination has been deprecated.
 You'll get warning messages in your `zenaton.err` file if you keep using it.

+> :warning: **If you are migrating currently running workflows you need to keep using 'done' in the tasks they run.**
+>
+> You have two possibilities:
+>
+> - Keep using the `done` callback until all of your old workflows have come to completion.
+At this point, you can rewrite your tasks to have them return a promise.
+In the meantime you will get a deprecation warning every time a new asynchronous wokflow runs a task.
+>
+> - Version your tasks as well and have the new workflows call them instead of the old ones.
+Create new ones that do the exact same thing than the old ones but return a promise.
+There is no versioning system for tasks in Zenaton, so you'll have to give them a different name, otherwise you'll get '_"YourTaskName" task can not be defined twice_' errors.
+>
+> We recommend the first solution if your currently running workflows won't last more than a couple of weeks.

 The easiest way to fix both those requirements is to mark the `handle` method with the `async` keyword.

 ```javascript
 const { Task } = require("zenaton");